The Healing Elements of Somatic Practice

 The Intent & Hope Behind Befriending the Body:

-Let's talk about the healing pillars of somatic practice.
-If you've been using the written guide of Befriending the Body, these pillars will be familiar to you.
-I will share with you how these pillars can be used with the video guide.
+Let's talk about the healing elements of somatic practice.
+If you've been using the written guide of Befriending Your Body, these elements will be familiar to you.
+I will share with you how these elements can be used with the video guide.

-While there are a variety of somatic practices we can use, we want to keep in mind some basic healing pillars as we pick up different tools.
-These healing pillars create a compassionate context or relationship to experiment with and practice new body-based practices.
+While there are a variety of somatic practices we can use, we want to keep in mind some basic healing elements as we pick up different tools.
+These healing elements create a compassionate context or relationship to experiment with and practice new body-based practices.

 How Is More Important Than What